airvette/heraldry/README.md

 ## Next Steps
 In no particular order:
 - [x] Write up how to install this extension from GitHub
-- [ ] Figure out how to upload to the Google Chrome extension store so regular users can use it
+- [ ] Follow through on the [publishing tasks to Chrome Web Store](https://developer.chrome.com/webstore/publish) so regular users can use it
 - [ ] Add more space missions for more fun!
 There are currently 10 missions loaded.
 Load more Apollo missions next.
 - [x] Document the process to add content and the push it to the extension
 - [ ] Make an options page